jyoo980/upass-automator/README.md

 ## Make sure you have the dependencies
 1. Download Selenium: `sudo pip install -U selenium`
-2. Download the latest chromedriver and put it in your `PATH`, for macOS, `usr/local/bin` is where you want to put it
+2. Download the latest chromedriver and put it in your `PATH`.
+For macOS, `usr/local/bin` is where you want to put it

 ## To run upass-automator
 1. Run `python upass-request.py`